Updated June, 2021

 - Don’t be overly presumptuous.
 While your research has given you some great background information, there is likely a lot you don’t know (and can’t know as an outsider).
 You want to show that you are well-informed and believe you can be a valuable addition to the team based on what you know, but you don’t want to come off as overconfident.

 - Don’t offer free work.
-Some career experts will suggest that you offer to “volunteer” or axprovide pro-bono services as a way of demonstrating your interest and skills.
+Some career experts will suggest that you offer to “volunteer” or provide pro-bono services as a way of demonstrating your interest and skills.
 However, this is (1) not sustainable for you and (2) not generally respected or accepted in the corporate world.
 Your past portfolio of work and professional references are enough to demonstrate your abilities.

-- Connect via LinkedIn
+3. Connect via LinkedIn

 You never know what might be secretly available or what might come up in the near future for the right person.
 If you make strong connections now, you might land a job there without ever going through a formal application process for an officially “open” position.